By Ekaterina Kilima – Art in Tanzania internship

 Environmental Advocacy Program

 There is no universal list of solutions that would help all the countries in Eastern Africa.
 The perfect mix of solutions for each country would depend on criteria such as population, climate, level of corruption, economic and political stability, and others.
 However, some suggestions are critical for each country.
 First, it is essential to support local farmers in their transition to more efficient irrigation practices, which would allow more water to be available for drinking and household needs.
 Second, governments should increase global awareness of the positive changes in the region to attract more foreign investments.
-Governments should work closely with international organizations and NGOs to develop more sustainable projects to provide equitable access to clean drinking water.
-Third, it is critical to legally protect African wetlands from human-led contamination and avoid ecosystem disturbance.
+Governments should work closely with international organisations and NGOs to develop more sustainable projects to provide equitable access to clean drinking water.
+Third, it is crucial to legally protect African wetlands from human-induced contamination and prevent ecosystem disturbance.